yiorgosynkl/yiorgosynkl.github.io/_posts/2025-01-15-audio-programming.md

 * The implementation happens using a ring buffer (essentially shifting the start of the list instead of all the elements).

 * The z-1 block diagram is a one-sample delay.
-* The time is usually a variable of the dealy system (how long ahead to reproduce the past sound).
+* The time is usually a variable of the delay system (how long ahead to reproduce the past sound).

 Let's implement an Echo effect.
 In it's simplest form it is adding a quieter dealyed signal (attenuated).

-The echo practially gives a good sense of space (like listening music into an open area).
+> The echo practially gives a sense of space (like listening music into an open area).
 That is because in real life, we here many echoes of every sound, because it bounces on surfaces around the room.

 ```cpp
 #include <klang.h>